WildernessLabs/Documentation/docs/Meadow/Getting_Started/Hello_World/index.md

 ### Meadow Namespaces

-Let's break down parts of this class into pieces, first; the Meadow namespaces:
+Let's break down parts of this class into pieces.
+First, the Meadow namespaces:

 ```csharp
 using Meadow;